The Most Memorable Football Halftime Show Moments

 The artists jammed out to the RHCP classic “Give It Away” and seriously left it all out there.
 Leave it to the rock stars to go shirtless while the rest of the stadium wears three layers of winter clothes.
 A+ for halftime outfits all around.

-Shania Twain kicked off her Super Bowl XXXVII halftime performance with a boisterous “Let’s go football fans!”
-Granted, that line was definitely the only thing that she actually said live, but lip syncing is all the rage now.
+Shania Twain kicked off her 2003 halftime performance with a boisterous “Let’s go football fans!”
+Granted, that line was definitely the only thing that she actually said live, but lip-syncing is all the rage now.

 Unsung hero of this halftime: the keytarist.
 Everyone loves an artist who can shred some good licks on the keytar.

-Read on to see who else lip-synced their way through a Superbowl halftime show…
+Read on to see who else lip-synced their way through their halftime performance…

 Aerosmith closed out MTV’s extravagant talent show with the weirdest “Walk This Way” performance of all time.
 The artists all gathered onstage for a bizarre rendition of the rock anthem.
 At this moment, there was more shiny fabric, skintight pants, and bleached hair packed onto the stage than in the rest of the country combined.